 Historically speaking there are certainly “exceptional” aspects pertaining to the establishment of representative government, however flawed that government was at the outset, even to this day.
 But there is nothing particularly exceptional about countenancing the slavery of black Americans.

-And there is nothing noteworthy about a governmental policy of genocide committed against Native Americans or denying suffrage to women for over a century or a legalized apartheid system that succeeded slavery and whose vestiges remain to this day.
+And there is nothing noteworthy about a governmental policy of genocide committed against Native Americans or denying suffrage and basic rights to women for over a century or a legalized apartheid system that succeeded slavery and whose vestiges remain to this day.
 And there is certainly nothing “exceptional” about a country that acknowledges incredible economic and quality of life disparities as the “American Way”.

 This country is made up of many good people who desire a just and fair society – however that may be defined.
 But the people of this country have an “exceptional” capacity for believing that unilateral American military action makes sense to the rest of the world.
 And Americans have the further “exceptional” capacity for believing that any retaliation is unjust, unwarranted and deserving of further retaliation.
 Of course, this is exactly how wars have been started since the beginning of time.

 The United States of America should not be branded as either the Policeman of the Planet or the Global Bully.
 There is no reason for this country to undertake the Sisyphean task of ridding this world of cruelty and injustice by itself.
-Aside from the fact that it is virtually impossible to tell the “good guys” from the “bad guys” in Syria or elsewhere, there are also legions of lobbyists and professional persuaders who will advance one cause or another based upon fees that are paid for their services.
+Aside from the fact that it is virtually impossible to tell the “good guys” from the “bad guys” in Syria or elsewhere, there are also legions of lobbyists and professional persuaders who will advance one cause or another based solely upon fees that are paid for their services.

 Engaging in a bit of alternative history one wonders on whose side these United States would intervene in a war between its ally England and the colonist terrorists of America?
 And who would these United States support in a protracted civil war between the Confederacy that was committed to self-determination and the economically and militarily superior Union?
 Perhaps a negotiated settlement would have been preferable?